code-alexander/streamlit-pera-wallet/template/README.md

 # pera_wallet

-Streamlit component that allows you to do X
+Streamlit component that allows you to Streamlit component that allows you to connect to Pera Wallet.

 ## Installation instructions